svenssonjoel/svenssonjoel.github.com/pages/src/qt-audio-input/index.md

 the `mSamples` vector with values.
-The data read from the *QBuffer* are raw bytes, but we have specified 16 bit samples so to create one value for `mSamples` two values from the *QBuffer* will be used. these are combined into one 16 bit value and then converting into a double between 0 and 1.
+The data read from the *QBuffer* are raw bytes, but we have specified 16 bit samples so to create one value for `mSamples` two values from the *QBuffer* will be used. these are combined into one 16 bit value and then converted into a double between 0 and 1.

 When that is done the *QBuffer* is cleared.